Build Information Files

 blocks: Optional A list of command blocks in order of execution.

-pname: Optional Executes sequence only for connection to a specific processor; default is for all processors.
+pname: Optional Executes sequence only for a specific processor; default is for all processors.

 blocks: Content